Yucatan jay: Moults

 During the first year, the Yucatan jay has an entirely black head and body.
 The legs, feet, and eye rings remain yellow.
 The inside of the beak remains white, but takes on a glaucous tone.
 The wings become bluer, and the tail becomes a purplish blue colour.
-The back and tail turn a deeper grey, and the retrices are tipped with white.
+The back and tail turn a deeper grey, and the rectrices are tipped with white.
 In June or August, the bill may start to develop dark patches, while remaining overall yellow.
 In September, the dark patches expand further.

 In its second year, the Yucatan jay's plumage is the same as that of the adult.
 The beak is still mottled, and by March it is primarily black with only some yellow marks, becoming entirely black within the second year.
 The legs and feet remain yellow.
 The eye ring is still distinctive of age, with some black marks appearing on the otherwise yellow flesh.
 By the third year, this eye ring is almost entirely black.
 The darkening of the beak and eye ring usually progress at the same rate.
 The inside of the beak starts to darken at this point as well.
 Any trace of yellow on both the beak and eye rings are gone by January of the third year.
 In the fourth year and later, the Yucatan jay has reached its full adult plumage.